 2 – Global Entry

 If you are a “low risk” traveler entering the U.S., then Global Entry is for you to help save time in airport lines.
 Global Entry is a U.S. Customs and Border Protection (CBP) program that offers expedited clearance for members.
 Membership costs $100 for five years.

-Here’s another bonus: you may not have to pay for Global Entry membership either.
-Check out Condé Nast’s article to see if your credit card covers Global Entry costs.
+Another bonus: you may not have to pay for Global Entry membership.
+Check to see if your credit card covers Global Entry.

 To qualify for membership, you have to go through a background check, more rigorous than TSA PreCheck, so applying for membership is advised at least 11 weeks in advance of your upcoming international travel.